MaxGhi8/rofi/README.md

 ## Keyboard shortcut

 To run rofi with the custom theme I have to launch the corresponding launcher.sh file in the selected theme directory instead of the single command `rofi`.
 To make this simpler I create a keyboard shortcut to create this file.
 Top create a shortcut run the app `Keyboard` --> custom shortcut, select a name a command and a shortcut.
+As default the `launcher.sh` use `rofi -show dmenu` so I clone `launcher.sh` to `launcher_ssh.sh` and use `rofi -show ssh` to start directly the ssh, assigning the two files to two different keyboard shortcuts.
+In particular I configure `Alt+d` to open dmenu and `Alt+s` to open the ssh, and `Alt+f` for file-browser.

 ### Previews